 It should also be pointed out that Article 325 TFEU requires close and regular cooperation between Member States and the Commission and allows for specific Council measures to afford equivalent and effective protection in the Member States for the EU’s financial interests.

-At the request of the European Parliament, the Commission has recently taken major initiatives concerning strategic anti-fraud measures; however, in view of the scale of fraud and tax avoidance and of corruption in the EU, Parliament is calling for an integrated approach, including strategies for fighting fraud and corruption by means of legal and effective measures throughout the Union, particularly at a time of budgetary constraint.
+At Parliament’s request, the Commission has recently taken major initiatives concerning strategic anti-fraud measures; however, in view of the scale of fraud and tax avoidance and of corruption in the EU, Parliament is calling for an integrated approach, including strategies for fighting fraud and corruption by means of legal and effective measures throughout the Union, particularly at a time of budgetary constraint.

-The European Parliament also supports the Action Plan devised by the Commission to step up the fight against tax fraud and tax evasion, while taking the view that the Commission and the Member States should continue to give absolute priority to combating these two scourges, for which it is necessary to develop a strategy for strengthened and multidimensional cooperation and coordination between Member States themselves and with the Commission.
-This should allow for better use of existing instruments, consolidation of existing legislation, adoption of pending proposals and administrative cooperation.
+Parliament also supports the Action Plan devised by the Commission to step up the fight against tax fraud and tax evasion, while taking the view that the Commission and the Member States should continue to give absolute priority to combating these two scourges, for which it is necessary to develop a strategy for strengthened and multidimensional cooperation and coordination between Member States themselves and with the Commission, with a view to making better use of existing tools, consolidating current legislation, adopting pending proposals and enhancing administrative cooperation.
 Enhanced cooperation between the tax, police and legal authorities within a single country is likewise essential.
 Particular attention should also be paid to the development of mechanisms for prevention, early detection and customs transit monitoring, this being one of the areas still affected by the highest rates of systemic corruption in Europe.
 Finally, Parliament takes the view that the major European actors should be more active at international level so as to establish standards of cooperation based chiefly on the principles of transparency, good governance and exchange of information.

 Parliament also underlines the fact that greater transparency allowing for proper scrutiny is key to detecting fraud schemes; in previous years it urged the Commission to take action to ensure one-stop transparency for all beneficiaries of EU funds from all Member States by publishing on the Commission’s site a list of all beneficiaries.
 It also calls on the Member States to cooperate with and provide full and reliable information to the Commission regarding the beneficiaries of the EU funds managed by them.